preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 ---

-### Milestone 4: Two characters in a conversation shot
+### Milestone 4: Two characters in an over-the-shoulder (OTS) shot

-**Outcome:** See two characters on screen, speaker in focus, non-speaker blurred.
+**Outcome:** See two characters on screen, speaker in focus, non-speaker blurred in foreground.

 - Canvas renders two characters positioned appropriately
-- Speaker is clear/prominent, non-speaker is blurred/background
+- Speaker is clear/prominent (front-34), non-speaker is blurred (back-34)
+- Background switches based on who's speaking (left/right perspectives)
-- When speaker changes (click next), visuals swap
+- When speaker changes (click next), everything swaps
 - Subtitle shows current speaker's line

-**Done when:** Click through a dialogue between Mario and Luigi, see them swap focus
+**Done when:** Click through a dialogue between Mario and Luigi, see them swap focus with backgrounds flipping

 ---